Discover the Avebury landscape, a vast complex of various prehistoric sites

 Touring and accommodation

-The Avebury complex of ancient sites is a 2 hour 30 minutes drive from London making Avebury a day tour from London.
+The Avebury complex of ancient sites is a 2 hour 30 minute drive from London making Avebury an accessible day tour from London.
 Our itinerary Stonehenge and Avebury Tour from London works very well.
 Alternatively, include Avebury as part of an extended guided tour of England.

 Staying overnight in the historic city of Bath makes logistical sense when touring Avebury.
 Spend the day getting to Bath stopping at Avebury on the way and stay over at The Royal Crescent Hotel, Bath.
 You can spend the next day enjoying the city of Bath including touring the Roman Baths.
 There are many options we can discuss, so please contact us.